47' Cheoy Lee 1986 Efficient MY

 Freon was the question and thanks for the input.
 Seems opinions run wild.

 Now Steve, is there a do it your-selfer chamethod to check for leaks.
-My girlfriend just said take a bottle of water and dishwasher liguid and spray on hoses and fittings and see if there's bubbles.
+My girlfriend just said take a bottle of water and dishwasher liguid and spray on hoses and fittings and see if there's bubbles.:cool:

 Jim Hughes enjoying very cool AC for now!